 When you generate the Sapphire SoC, the IP Manager creates a pre-built bootloader .bin to target the on-chip RAM size you selected.
 If you assigned the peripheral addresses manually, you need to create a custom bootloader according to the following instructions.

 Note: You need the embedded software example code to make these changes; if you have not already done so, generate it.

-Modify the Bootloader Software with External Memory Enabled
+Modify the Bootloader Software to Extend the External Memory Size

 First you need to modify the bootloader code: